Former Indian Prime Minister Atal Bihari Vajpayee Dies

 Vajpayee boosted trade with the United States, and he helped organize a 2000 visit to Delhi by President Bill Clinton, the first American president to visit India since Jimmy Carter did so in 1978.

 Friday was declared a mourning holiday in the capital region of New Delhi.
-Vajpayee's body was moved from a hospital to his Delhi home late Thursday, where mourners gathered.
-A funeral and cremation is set for Friday, local media reported.
+Vajpayee's body was moved late Thursday from a hospital to his Delhi home, where mourners gathered.
+A funeral and cremation are set for Friday, local media reported.

 "Today India lost a great son," tweeted Rahul Gandhi, leader of the opposition Congress party, adding that Vajpayee was "loved and respected by millions."